otrv4/otrv4/otrv4.md

 OTRv4 public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
-The fingerprint is calculated by taking the SHA3-256 hash of the byte-level representation of the public key.
+The fingerprint is calculated by taking the SHA3-512 hash of the byte-level representation of the public key.
-(TODO: is 256 enough for security of the fingerprint?)

 ## Key management